RyanShort13110/dbz-api/README.md

     npm install cors --save
     ```

 5. I also use Nodemon when testing.
 Nodemon allows for automatic restarting of the server upon any changes being made.
-This should be saved as a dev dependency
+This should be saved as a <code>dev dependency</code>
     ```
     npm install nodemon --save-dev
     ```